opencaesar/opencaesar.github.io/events/2023-11-22-onto-Nexus-Workshop-2024/Talk-03.md

 ## Abstract

-TBD
+This talk will focus on ontological foundation for formal specification and test-driven development.
+It will provide some insights into modeling and embedded code implementation, in a test-driven development setup.

 ## Speaker

 ![Ahsan Qamar](img/Qamar.jpeg){: style="float: left;margin-right: 1em;"}

 <h2>Ahsan Qamar</h2> has a multidisciplinary background in control design, mechatronics, embedded systems and Model-Based Systems Engineering (MBSE).
-He graduated with a MSc. in Electrical Engineering from Aalborg University Denmark, followed by a PhD. in Mechatronics from KTH-Royal Institute of Technology, Sweden.
-He has ten years of experience in applying systems engineering (MBSE) within automotive, aerospace, robotic manufacturing and semiconductor domains.
-Most recently, he has been applying systems engineering and MBSE to the design of autonomous applications, especially feature delivery, system architecture, requirement maturity, and ontological foundation for digital thread/twin.
-In his current role as Technical Manager, he oversees system architecture and systems engineering for development of autonomy features at Ford.
-He is also a principal investigator on Ford’s research efforts with Georgia Tech and Clemson, focusing on visual analytics and variant management, that led to the development of tools as Datahawk, SafetyLens and DigitalLens.
-Dr. Qamar is an invited speaker for several systems engineering, safety and model-driven engineering conferences, and reviews research publications for many journals within these areas.
+He has twelve years of experience in building and operationalizing complex-engineered systems, including autonomous robots, autonomous vehicles, and software defined vehicles.
+He leads Ford’s platform architecture and system design team, developing and testing system and software architecture for an embedded and connected platform that will power all future Ford’s vehicles.
+He also researches problems in systems engineering analytics, executable specification, ontological foundations and digital thread/twin, and developed tools as Datahawk, SafetyLens and DigitalLens.